 Liquid flow sensors for medical technology

-Honeywell's liquid flow sensors are based on an innovative thermal flow sensor that is in direct contact with the measured medium and offers unparalleled accuracy and sensitivity.
-This is ideal for medical technology and biotechnology.
-Dialysis, urology, infusions—this high-precision sensor specializes in these areas.
-With a flow rate of 0 ml/h to 400 ml/h, it is particularly capable of controlling highly precise dosages.
+Honeywell’s liquid flow sensors are based on an innovative thermal flow sensing principle that is in direct contact with the measured medium and delivers exceptional accuracy and sensitivity.
+This makes them ideally suited for applications in medical technology and biotechnology.

 Operating principle

 The Honeywell Liquid Flow Sensor operates on the principle of convective heat transfer.
-A heating element slightly increases the temperature of the liquid, and two thermopiles measure the temperature difference on both sides of the heating element.
-This temperature difference is used to calculate the flow rate of the liquid.
-The amount of heat dissipated is proportional to the thermal properties and flow rate of the liquid.
+A heating element slightly increases the temperature of the liquid, while two thermopiles measure the temperature difference on either side of the heating element.
+This temperature differential is used to calculate the liquid flow rate, with the amount of dissipated heat being proportional to the thermal properties and flow rate of the medium.

-The temperature of the liquid is only increased near the sensor element and does not increase the temperature of the liquid leaving the sensor.
+The temperature of the liquid is increased only locally at the sensor element and does not affect the temperature of the liquid leaving the sensor.

-When liquid conditions become unstable, such as when the thermal conductivity of the liquid increases or decreases, the high sensitivity of the liquid flow sensor detects these fluctuations and signals to the system that changes are occurring in the liquid.
+If liquid conditions become unstable — for example, due to changes in thermal conductivity — the high sensitivity of the liquid flow sensor detects these fluctuations and signals to the system that changes are occurring in the medium.

-All Honeywell liquid flow sensors undergo extensive calibration procedures to ensure linear output.
-Honeywell liquid flow sensors are factory calibrated for pure water, but can also be calibrated for other liquids to meet the requirements of most applications.
+All Honeywell liquid flow sensors undergo extensive calibration procedures to ensure a linear output signal.
+Sensors are factory calibrated for pure water, but can also be calibrated for other liquids to meet the requirements of a wide range of applications.

 High adaptability

-If your application requires it, Honeywell can customize the sensor to create an all-in-one solution that integrates the sensor and microprocessor into a single component.
-All-in-one solutions are typically used in space-constrained applications, such as portable products that require an even more compact housing.
-Custom flow calibration is also possible.
+If required by the application, Honeywell can customise the sensor to create an all-in-one solution that integrates the sensor and microprocessor into a single component.

 Distinguishing between different technologies

-There are a variety of technologies available on the market today for measuring liquid flow, which can sometimes make it difficult to choose the right technology for your application.
-Some of the most common technologies used in low-flow applications are:
+A wide range of technologies is available on the market today for measuring liquid flow, which can make selecting the right solution for a specific application challenging.
+Some of the most commonly used technologies for low-flow applications include:

 - Thermal flow measurement